Jafar Umar Thalib: Activity

 In 2001 the police arrested him for allegedly presiding over a makeshift Islamic court that ordered a rapist be stoned to death, which is illegal under Indonesian law.
 He allegedly led the execution himself, though he was never prosecuted of his act.
 Later, POLRI accused Jafar of sowing hatred against Christians, particularly in Ambon, where about dozen masked men with guns, grenades and daggers attacked the village of Soya near Ambon, torching about 30 homes and a church and killing at least 12 Christians, on which Jafar denied Laskar Jihad was involved.

 Jafar was arrested on May 4, 2002, in Surabaya as he was en route from Ambon.
 In October 2002, Laskar Jihad was officially disbanded by the staff and board of supervisors of FKAWJ after a marathon meeting from October 3 to October 7, 2002.
 Jafar Umar Thalib disagreed with the board's decision as he was still in litigation with the East Jakarta District court where he was indicted for acts of treason, inciting, and insulting Indonesian President at that time, Megawati Sukarnoputri.
-Jafar obliged to announce the dissolution of Laskar Jihad when reporters asked for confirmation moments after the first Bali bombing on October 16, 2002.
+In October 2002, Jafar obliged to announce the dissolution of Laskar Jihad when reporters asked for confirmation moments after the Bali bombings.
 However, Jafar apparently still tried to gather troops to perform demonstrations so that he could press the District Court to ease his sentence.
 However it turned out with the dissolution of the Laskar Jihad, he was ultimately acquitted.
-According to the judge panel, there was no proof that Jafar had insulted or defamed Megawati Sukarnoputri, inciting the masses, and for his call for hostility in his speeches at al-Fatah Mosque in Ambon, 26 April 2002.
+According to the judge panel, there was no proof that Jafar had insulted or defamed Megawati Sukarnoputri, inciting the masses, and for his call for hostility in his speeches at al-Fatah Mosque in Ambon, April 26, 2002.
 Later he was freed from all charges on January 30, 2003.

-Wahhabism and Anti Shiism
+Wahhabism and Anti-Shiism

-At the launch of a book entitled Mereka Bukan Thagut (They're Not cause of Evil), Jafar affirmed his stance that he is a genuine Wahabist.
+At the launch of a book entitled Mereka Bukan Thagut (They're Not Cause of Evil), Jafar affirmed his stance that he is a genuine Wahabist.

 As common among Salafi Wahhabists to strongly oppose Shia Muslims and even consider them Infidels (see Anti-Shiism), Jafar in June 2013 once said that he would declare a jihad against Indonesian Shia Muslims which allegedly tried to intimidate a Sunni congregation in Bekasi.

 Death

-After 28 days released from prison, Ja'far Umar Thalib entered the Harapan Kita National Heart Center Hospital, Jakarta due to heart disease.
-Ja'far died being treated for 5 days or more precisely Sunday, August 25, 2019, at 12:10 WIB.
+28 days after his release, Ja'far Umar Thalib admitted to the Harapan Kita National Heart Center Hospital, Jakarta due to cardiovascular issue.
+He died five days later on Sunday, August 25, 2019, at 12:10 WIB.
 His body was held at Masjid Al-Fatah, Kampung Melayu.
-Then leave for Yogyakarta by plane.
-The body was buried the next day in Degolan, Umbulmartani Village, Ngemplak District, Sleman Regency, Yogyakarta. condolences from several figures in Indonesia, including Police General Muhammad Tito Karnavian and General of the TNI (retired) Abdullah Mahmud Hendropriyono or often called A.M.
-Hendropriyono.
+Then left for Yogyakarta by plane.
+The body was buried the next day in Degolan, Umbulmartani Village, Ngemplak District, Sleman Regency, Yogyakarta.
+Several figures in Indonesia gave the condolences, including Police General Muhammad Tito Karnavian and General of the TNI (retired) Abdullah Mahmud Hendropriyono.